JingwenShi123/Talking-Clock-Team-5/README.md

 **13. Music**: We altered different musics to find the best one for the alarm, not only serving as a reminder but also provide a delightful wake-up (reminder) service, pleasing to the ear for customers.

 ## Technical documentation and reflection
+### Code

+### Audio Recording
+**1. Speech Rate**: Maintain a roughly consistent pace for each individual word, particularly with numbers, to avoid variations in speed that can result in unclear English voice time announcements.

+**2. WAV Segment Duration**: When extracting audio using Praat software, endeavor to make the audio length of each number approximately equal.
+This helps prevent situations where the minute announcement hasn't been completed yet, while the hour announcement has already begun.

+**3. Utilizing Appropriate Waiting Durations**: Only when audio durations are approximately equivalent can we determine suitable waiting periods between two audio segments.
+On this foundation, constant adjustments are made to achieve the most appropriate interval duration.
+Too short of a pause can lead to unclear time announcements, while overly lengthy pauses can reduce efficiency and make the announcements sound less like artificial intelligence-generated responses.

 ## User Manual
 Run `python main.py` in the terminal.
 Make sure to be in the same directory where